 Embed-codeis how we get RSVP forms embedded directly into the website.
 To find the code for this, go to the ActionNetwork “manage event” page and find the “Embed this event” box, containing a bunch of code.
 Just copy-paste the code into the box on Siteleaf and our website will take care of the rest!

 is featuredcontrols whether the event shows up on the front page of our website.
-Please only feature up to two events at a time.
+Please only feature up to two events per team or chapter at a time.
 We encourage you to feature your next team meeting!

 pinnedforces an event or action to the top of our homepage.
 Only one event or one action should be pinned at a time!